Get a free, no obligation personal loan quote with rates as low as 9.99%

 What is a drivetrain?

 A car’s drivetrain is what sends power to the wheels.
-It includes the transmission, driveshaft, axles, wheels.
+It includes the transmission, driveshaft, axles, and wheels.
 A drivetrain is not the same as the car’s powertrain, which includes the motor.

 Does my car’s value include its warranty?

 If your car is still under its manufacturer’s warranty, then it is a value-add to its market or resale price.
 You should consider that when you estimate the value of your car.
-If you have extended warranty on it, you should ask your used-car warranty dealer if the warranty remains with the car when you sell it.
+If you have an extended warranty on it, you should ask your used-car warranty dealer if the warranty remains with the car when you sell it.

-Can I return a used-vehicle if I change my mind?
+Can I return a used vehicle if I change my mind?

-In most provinces there is no “cooling off period” when you buy a used car from a dealership.
+In most provinces, there is no “cooling off period” when you buy a used car from a dealership.
 The purchase is final.
 However, in Quebec, you have 2 days to change your mind once you and the dealership both have the signed contract.

 Lisa Rennie avatar on Loans Canada